section-engineering-education/engineering-education/content/articles/introduction-to-web-scraping-with-javascript-and-puppeteer/index.md

 Code explanation:
 - We are using the `evaluate()` method, a puppeteer method used to get the content of the web page.
 This method takes a callback function and in it, we can add the code needed to get the elements of the page that we require.
 In this case, we need the product name, its price, and its image src.
 This callback function returns an object containing the information that we get from the webpage.
 - To get the product name, price, and the image src, we use the `querySelector()` method that usually returns the first element within the current document that matches the selector we have specified.
 To learn more about `querySelector()`, click [here](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector).
-- We assign the results of the evaluate method to a variable named html.
+- We assign the results of the `evaluate` method to a variable named `html`.
-- Then, the `checkDetails` function returns html, which is a variable that contains the information that we grabbed from the webpage.
+- Then, the `checkDetails` function returns `html`, which is a variable that contains the information that we grabbed from the webpage.

 ## Setting up the express route
 We need to set up an express route that will get the scraped data and send it to our client-side once the specific route is invoked.